pascallanger/DIY-Multiprotocol-TX-Module/Lua_scripts/DSMLIB/readme.md

 Please report of you have test it with other receivers to update the documentation.

-If you get `"Unable to Load menu lines"` when trying to navidate to a menu, could be that the code needs to be specially adapter to mandle that menu in a different way than others.
-We did that HACK for AR631/AR637 for the `Initial Setup` and `Initial Safe Setup` menus.
-Before starting the script again, the problem shouls show at the log.
-Usually not been able to process some `Unknown_0x5` lines who has not been fully reversed engineered (you can share the logs with us to try to understand what is going on.

 # Flight mode/Gain channels

 I ran into a case where trying to set Aux2 or Aux3 for flight mode, but the RX was correcting it to Aux1.. the RX only was allowing Gear or Aux1 (AR631/AR637).
 This is because the RX don't know that we are using more than 6 channels.
-To make the RX aware that there are other channels, while edditing the channel, you have to toggle the switch to excersist the channel, and now the RX will recognize it.
+To make the RX aware that there are other channels, while edditing the channel, you have to toggle the switch to excersist the channel (3 times), and now the RX will recognize it.

 # Deployment